rthurston1/Team01-Web-Application-Cherish/team/reports/robert-thurston.md

 ## November 3, 2024
 ### Added New Branches
-  - **Details:** Created two new branches for the upcoming week. (jesse-robbie-daypage-week2 AND robbie-daypage-week2)
+  - **Details:** Created two new branches for the upcoming week.
+    - jesse-robbie-daypage-week2
+    - robbie-daypage-week2

 ## November 4, 2024
 ### Added Function to BaseComponent
   - **Details:** Added a function that removes the need for individual components to change the display of every view (reduces a lot of code duplication).